November 2023 – 11 March 2025

 and now we will find main.exe file and if we checked it with file main.exe we will get:

-main.exe: PE32+ executable (console) x86-64 (stripped to external PDB),
+file main.exe main.exe: PE32+ executable (console) x86-64 (stripped to external PDB), for MS Windows

 Here another example to build ARM executable that could run on RaspberyPI: